André Senghor

-André Koupouleni Senghor (born 28 January 1986), is a Senegalese footballer who played as a striker.
-He is currently playing for Chinese Super League team Cangzhou Mighty Lions.
+André Koupouleni Senghor (born 28 January 1986) is a Senegalese retired footballer who played as a striker.

 Club career

 Senghor was loaned to Raja Casablanca, where he scored two goals in his first league match, against CODM Meknès, the second was one of the best of season.

-Senghor also played an important role in Al-Karamah's run in the AFC Champions League 2007, while he was with the club on loan during 2007.
+Senghor also played an important role in Al-Karamah's run in the 2007 AFC Champions League, while he was with the club on loan during 2007.

 International career

 On 28 March 2009, he made his debut for the Senegal national football team against Oman.